At the very end of July I released Exp3D on Google Play.

 Such statistics don’t appear in Google Play because… nobody uses Google Play in China.

-Most of the Chinese download Android applications through ‘alternative markets’ like this this one.
 Those markets mirror official APKs from Google Play (free as well as paid applications) and let you download everything for free.

 This is all done without the developers consent, so I guess you could call that ‘piracy’.